Suicidal ideation: Family history

-Relationships with parents and friends
+Relationships with parents

-According to a study conducted by Ruth X. Liu of San Diego State University, a significant connection was found between the parent–child relationships of adolescents in early, middle and late adolescence and their likelihood of suicidal ideation.
+According to a study conducted by Ruth X. Liu of San Diego State University, a significant connection was found between the parent–child relationships of adolescents in early, middle, and late adolescence and their likelihood of suicidal ideation.
 The study consisted of measuring relationships between mothers and daughters, fathers and sons, mothers and sons, and fathers and daughters.
 The relationships between fathers and sons during early and middle adolescence show an inverse relationship to suicidal ideation.
 Closeness with the father in late adolescence is "significantly related to suicidal ideation".
 Liu goes on to explain the relationship found between closeness with the opposite sex parent and the child's risk of suicidal thoughts.
-It was found that boys are better protected from suicidal ideation if they are close to their mothers through early and late adolescence; whereas girls are better protected by having a close relationship with their father during middle adolescence.
+It was found that boys are better protected from suicidal ideation if they are close to their mothers through early and late adolescence; whereas girls are better protected by having a close relationship with their fathers during middle adolescence.

 An article published in 2010 by Zappulla and Pace found that suicidal ideation in adolescent boys is exacerbated by detachment from the parents when depression is already present in the child.
-Lifetime prevalence estimates of suicidal ideation among nonclinical populations of adolescents generally range from 60% to 75% and in many cases its severity increases the risk of suicide.
+Lifetime prevalence estimates of suicidal ideation among nonclinical populations of adolescents generally range from 60 to 75% and in many cases its severity increases the risk of suicide.

+Parents who are unaccepting of their child's expressed LGBT sexuality create a hotbed for suicidal ideation (see under LGBT youth below).

 Prevention

 Early detection and treatment are the best ways to prevent suicidal ideation and suicide attempts.
-If signs, symptoms, or risk factors are detected early then the individual might seek treatment and help before attempting to take their own life.
-In a study of individuals who did commit suicide, 91% of them likely had one or more mental illnesses.
-However, only 35% of those individuals were treated or being treated for a mental illness.
+If signs, symptoms, or risk factors are detected early then the individual might seek treatment and help before attempting to take their life.
+In a study of individuals who died by suicide, 91% of them likely had at least one mental illness.
+However, only 35% of those individuals were treated or are being treated for a mental illness.
 This emphasizes the importance of early detection; if a mental illness is detected, it can be treated and controlled to help prevent suicide attempts.
 Another study investigated strictly suicidal ideation in adolescents.
-This study found that depression symptoms in adolescents early as 9th grade is a predictor of suicidal ideation.
+This study found that depression symptoms in adolescents as early as 9th grade is a predictor of suicidal ideation.
 Most people with long-term suicidal ideation do not seek professional help.

 The previously mentioned studies point out the difficulty that mental health professionals have in motivating individuals to seek and continue treatment.
 Ways to increase the number of individuals who seek treatment may include: